larrybotha/rust-by-example/15-scoping-rules/README.md

 - if either of the values were stored on the stack, the move would be unnecessary, as destructuring would result in copying

+### Borrowing

+- _Rust by example_ indicates that we generally want to access data without taking ownership - this is where borrowing and references come in
+- while a value is borrowed, we are guaranteed that it cannot be destroyed

+#### Aliasing

+- immutably borrowed data can be borrowed an arbitrary number of times
+- only a single mutable borrow may be used at a time, and no other references may be used until the last use of the mutable borrow
+- any references created before the mutable borrow become invalid once the mutable borrow has been defined

 ## Additional notes

 - [valgrind](https://valgrind.org/) is useful for profiling memory leaks on Linux